The Dress-Code Drama: Creative Costume Ideas for Mystery Events

 3. Pro Tip: Don’t Break the Bank

 Hit the local thrift stores.
-Old wedding dresses, bulky trench coats, and costume jewelry are mystery gold mines.
+Old wedding dresses, bulky trench coats, outdated tuxedos, and gaudy costume jewelry are mystery gold mines.
 The more "extra" it is, the better!
+Don't be afraid to modify thrifted clothes with scissors or fabric paint.
+Blood splatters (fake, of course!) can turn a cheap white shirt into a crucial piece of evidence.

 Ready to Dress Up?